Snow-Bound: Publication history and response

 The home where Snow-Bound takes place is today preserved and open to the public as the John Greenleaf Whittier Homestead.

 Whittier began the poem originally as a personal gift to his niece Elizabeth as a method of remembering the family.
 Nevertheless, he told publisher James T. Fields about it, referring to it as "a homely picture of old New England homes".
 The poem was written in Whittier's home in Amesbury, Massachusetts, though it is set at his ancestral home in Haverhill.
 Snow-Bound was first published as a book-length poem on February 17, 1866.
 The book, which cost an expensive $1.25 at the time, was elaborately illustrated.
 As publisher Fields noted, "We have expended a large sum of money on the drawings and engravings...
 But we meant to make a handsome book whether we get our money back or not."

 Snow-Bound was financially successful, much to Whittier's surprise.
 On its first day of release, the poem sold 7,000 copies.
 By the summer after its first publication, sales had reached 20,000, earning Whittier royalties of ten cents per copy.
 He ultimately collected $10,000 for it.
 As early as 1870, the poem was recognized as the crucial work which changed Whittier's career and ensured a lasting reputation.
 Whittier was deluged with letters from fans and even visitors to his home.
 He tried to respond to his fan mail but noted by 1882 that for each one he answered "two more come by the next mail".

 The book's popularity also led to the home depicted in the poem being preserved as a museum in 1892.

 The first important critical response to Snow-Bound came from James Russell Lowell.
 Published in the North American Review, the review emphasized the poem as a record of a vanishing era.
 "It describes scenes and manners which the rapid changes of our national habits will soon have made as remote from us as if they were foreign or ancient," he wrote.
 "Already are the railroads displacing the companionable cheer of crackling walnut with the dogged self-complacency and sullen virtue of anthracite."
 An anonymous reviewer in the Monthly Religious Magazine in March 1866 predicted the poem "will probably be read at every fireside in New England, reread, and got by heart, by all classes, from old men to little children, for a century to come".
-In its period, the poem was second in popularity only to Henry Wadsworth Longfellow's The Song of Hiawatha and was published well into the twentieth century.
+In its period, the poem was second in popularity only to Henry Wadsworth Longfellow's The Song of Hiawatha and was republished well into the twentieth century.
 Though it remains in many common anthologies today, it is not as widely read as it once was.